 - Doctoral Dissertation Fellowship (DDF) for the final year of writing - Internal deadline: February 7, 2018

 - Fulbright Fellowships for international research, study and travel

 - Woodrow Wilson National Dissertation Fellowship in Women’s Studies

 There are opportunities for summer and online teaching, as well as a limited number of summer research fellowships available every year.

 *When financially possible, the department is committed to making funds available to current Feminist Studies graduate students in good academic standing for conference and dissertation research travel (apply above).
-Please apply for funds at least two weeks in advance of travel.
+Please apply for funds at least 4 weeks in advance of travel.
 You will be notified by email if you are awarded funds and, if so, the amount awarded.